sqrew/tunes/book/src/advanced/performance.md

 mixer.enable_cache();  // Beneficial for large workloads

 // GPU is experimental and requires "gpu" feature flag
-// Most users should stick with CPU (81x is already very fast!)
+// CPU performance (81x realtime) is sufficient for most applications
 // mixer.enable_gpu();  // Only if you have discrete GPU and want to experiment
 ```